aperfect/ragadjust/README.md

     'small-words' - only adjust 1-/2-letter words
     'dashes' - only adjust space after dashes 'emphasis' - only adjust within emphasis tags (em, strong, i, b)

+`orphans` defaults to true and will add a non-breaking space before the last word in an h1-h6 tag

 ## Contributing